ScalaConsultants/mesmer/metrics.md

 ## Supported metrics

 In mesmer we support 3 types of metrics:
-* gauge - counter that goes up and down
+* gauge - for sampled values
 * counter - monotonic counter
-* recorder - values are recorded with aggregation.
-Due to OpenTelemetry limitation currently only supported aggregation is MinMaxAvgSumCount aggregator.
+* histograms - for recording value distributions

 ### Akka core